cambridge-cares/TheWorldAvatar/UK_Power_Generation_Units_BMRS/Python/Code/ukpowergeneration/README.txt

 If everything worked you should now have a webpage running and visualising the data.

 Also:
 The 'mapping' folder is not run as part of the main program(s), and its functionally seperate.
+The readme within details its use.